 Who We Are:

 The Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support and research.
-Our mission is to eliminate Alzheimer’s disease through the advancement of research, to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.
+Our mission is to lead the way to end Alzheimer's and all other dementia - by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.

 At the Alzheimer’s Association, our employees are at the core of all we do.
 Our network of more than 1,700 employees across the United States makes a difference each and every day for those impacted by Alzheimer’s and those at risk for the disease.

 We warmly invite qualified applicants to consider this opportunity to make a life changing impact on the millions living with Alzheimer’s, their caregivers and those that may be diagnosed with the disease in the future.
 Read on to learn more about the role, then visit our website www.alz.org to find out more about who we are and why we've been recognized as a Best Place to Work the last eleven years in a row.

 Reporting to the Vice President of Development, the Sr. Director of Walk to End Alzheimer’s will play a key leadership role in achieving budgetary goals as part of the Alzheimer’s Association strategic plan.
 The Sr. Walk Director will have primary responsibility for all (eight) Walk to End Alzheimer’s events in the chapter area driving revenue of $2.5M.
 The Sr. Walk Director will lead a team of five Walk staff in addition to the Admin Assistant.
 The Sr. Walk Director will lead the team in driving revenue generation through strategic relationship development and campaign operations.
 Key areas to ensure success include leading the Walk team to recruit, train and manage high level volunteer planning committees to lead Walks in their respective communities in addition to cultivation, development and retention of existing and new corporate partnerships.